 Let me also add that I would never suggest people NOT get tattooed.
 I'd be out of a job if I started doing that.
 I might occasionally question the design or the placement if I feel you're not going to be happy with the results, but the decision to get tattooed is always the right one from where I sit.
 But you have to consider where it is that I sit.
 I'm on the opposite end of the machine from you, and I have a very, very different perspective on this than you do.
 I would like to think that means something.

-Mostly, and I hate to be selective, this list is aimed more at the ladies than the menfolk.
+This list is aimed more at the ladies than the menfolk.
 I hate to be selective, but, girls, you are the worst offenders.
 I can almost guess which of these images you're about to show me when you pull out your pink, blingy iPhone and start scrolling through the images.
 And I wait and wait as your squared-off plastic french manicure thumbnail taps the screen repepatedly while you search through all the duckface pics you made in the ladies' room at Chipotle.
 I play a game with myself, trying to guess which one it's going to be, if you haven't already told me.
 It's become my personal ESP test.

 Now, I know what some of you are thinking: "Well, what about flash?
 You mean to tell me you never did the same piece off a sheet of flash more than once?"
 Of course I have.
 You haven't tattooed until you've replicated JD Crowe's climbing panther a few dozen times.
 I did it twice in the same night on two people who were not in any way connected.
 Of course there's repetition in tattooing, but this stuff here is really pushing it.
 And if this stuff were the least bit interesting or well-designed, I wouldn't be complaining.
 When people bring me these images, I point out the potential problems with said images.
 Their response is, "Well, that's what I want."
 So I do it, then they come back moaning that I was right and they should have listened to me.
 So not only do these tattoos show a lack of independent thought, they are also the mark of people who cannot listen to instructions.
 Therefore, I have no remorse about hurting your feelings if your tattoo is on this list.